-Kansas City is a great place to start a new business or develop a long-term career.
-Research local industries and businesses to find markets for your product or service, or find companies in need of your talents and skills.
+Kansas City is a great place to start a new business!
+The Library has convenient electronic resources on local industries and businesses so you can identify your market for your product or service.

 - Directories can give you more than basic contact information.
 Business directories will also include a business' estimated annual sales, number of employees, years in business, and business square footage.